ManticoreGamesInc/platform-documentation/src/tutorials/gameplay/ui_reference.md

 ## Examples

-* [Spellshock](https://www.coregames.com/games/e23e99658d084ef59897ecee49f5d393) contains functioning UI, and can be found in the Community Games section of the CORE Editor.
+* [Spellshock](https://www.coregames.com/games/e23e99658d084ef59897ecee49f5d393) contains functioning UI, and can be found in the Community Games section of the Core Editor.